-When examining the law enforcement system and how it affects youth and adolescents – specifically those who are members of marginalized and excluded social, ethnic, and political groups – it is important to look at different examples across various contexts.
+When examining the law enforcement system and how it affects youth and adolescents – specifically those who are members of marginalised and excluded social, ethnic, and political groups – it is important to look at different examples across various contexts.

-In their study, Baker and Bacharach found that the odds of judging a Police officer as using excessive force are approximately three times higher among African Americans than whites (2017; 693).
-These results are consistent with past studies on race and ethnicity that suggest that African Americans generally view the Police more negatively than do white Americans (Brown and Benedict 2002; MacDonald, Stokes, Ridgeway and Riley 2007; Sharp and Johnson 2009).
+In their study, Baker and Bacharach found that the odds of judging a police officer as using excessive force are approximately three times higher among African Americans than whites (2017: 693).
+These results are consistent with past studies on race and ethnicity that suggest that African Americans generally view the police more negatively than do white Americans (Brown and Benedict 2002; MacDonald, Stokes, Ridgeway, and Riley 2007; Sharp and Johnson 2009).

-Brunson and Miller (2006) discuss the disproportionate behavior and misconduct by the police towards young people from African American and other ethnic minority groups and suggest that race comprises an important issue in police-suspect encounters.
+Brunson and Miller (2006) discussed the disproportionate behaviour and misconduct by the police towards young people from African American and other ethnic minority groups and suggested that race comprises an important issue in police-suspect encounters.
 These interactions are further affected by geographical location and socio-economic circumstances of the suspects.
-Sharp and Atherton (2007) join other scholars such as Brunson and Miller (2006) in finding that the treatment of young people from African American and ethnic minority groups by the police in parts of Britain and the US continues to raise concerns (Sharp and Atherton 2007; 757).
-They further examined the impact of police misconduct on the behavior and attitudes of young people from ethnic minority groups in terms of their relationship with the police.
-The reports by participants were characterized by hostility, lack of confidence on behalf of the police and a mistrust of authorities which holds implications on the strategies they employ during their interactions with men from ethnic minority groups (2007; 746).
-The Pittsburgh Youth Study (1987-2001) found that African American young men were overrepresented in official recorded arrest rates compared with white participants (Fite, Wynn and Pardini 2009).
-Consistently, Loeber and colleagues (2017) found that African American young men are overrepresented among the violent and homicide offenders, as well as among victims of violence (2017; 311).
+Sharp and Atherton (2007) join other scholars such as Brunson and Miller (2006) in finding that the treatment of young people from African American and ethnic minority groups by the police in parts of Britain and the United States continues to raise concerns (Sharp and Atherton 2007: 757).
+They further examined the impact of police misconduct on the behaviour and attitudes of young people from ethnic minority groups in terms of their relationship with the police.
+The reports by participants were characterised by hostility, lack of confidence on behalf of the police, and a mistrust of authorities which holds implications on the strategies they employ during their interactions with men from ethnic minority groups (2007: 746).
+The Pittsburgh Youth Study (1987–2001) found that African American young men were overrepresented in official recorded arrest rates compared with white participants (Fite, Wynn, and Pardini 2009).
+Consistently, Loeber Ahonen, Stallings, and Farrington (2017) found that African American young men are overrepresented among the violent and homicide offenders, as well as among victims of violence (2017: 311).

 When examining racial disparities in social policy, security measures, and law enforcement practices in various contexts, several studies have revealed that minority youth were more likely to be taken into custody by police than white youth and were more likely to be detained following arrest and formally petitioned to juvenile court (Piliavin and Briar 1964; Black and Reiss 1970; Thornberry 1973; Dannefer and Schutt 1982).
-According to Guevara and colleagues, the cumulative effect of race is illustrated in several studies that examined the way in which racial bias at the early processing decisions (i.e., detention and petition) affected later court decisions (Guevara, Herz and Spoon 2008: 87).
+According to Guevara and colleagues, the cumulative effect of race is illustrated in several studies that examined the way in which racial bias at the early processing decisions (i.e., detention and petition) affected later court decisions (Guevara, Herz, and Spoon 2008: 87).

-While some researchers have found little or no evidence of racial discrimination in juvenile justice proceedings (e.g., Cohen and Kleugel 1978), others have pointed to contradictory findings involving both harshness or leniency or just leniency for African Americans compared to Whites (e.g., Bell and Lang 1985; Leiber and Stairs 1999).
-Notably among these studies, using juvenile court data from Iowa, USA, Leiber and Mack (2003) examined the individual and joint effects of race, gender, and family living status on the case processing outcomes for youth.
+While some researchers have found little or no evidence of racial discrimination in juvenile justice proceedings (e.g., Cohen and Kleugel 1978), others have pointed to contradictory findings involving both harshness or leniency or just leniency for African Americans compared to whites (e.g., Bell and Lang 1985; Leiber and Stairs 1999).
+Notably among these studies, using juvenile court data from Iowa, USA, Leiber and Mack (2003) examined the individual and joint effects of race, gender, and family status on the case processing outcomes for youth.
 They found that being African American affects justice outcomes.

-When looking broadly at conflict-affected and settler-colonial societies, it is important to examine and address the impact of the complex social aspects and power dynamics on the child’s social identity and how it affects association with delinquent behavior and access to justice.
+When looking broadly at conflict-inflicted and settler-colonial societies, it is important to examine and address the impact of the complex social aspects and power dynamics on the child’s social identity and how it affects association with delinquent behaviour and access to justice.

 I.IV Perceptions of Child Rights and Children’s Access to Justice in Israel